 When you want to buy a car or a home, it’s always a good idea to pre-qualify for a loan.
 This makes it easier to know how much you can afford to spend on these large purchases.
 In some cases, a personal loan can help you consolidate your debt into a single account with a lower interest rate.

 Experian CreditMatch can help you pre-qualify for a personal loan.
 While this doesn’t guarantee that you’ll get the loan, it’s usually a good indication that you will.
-You can also compare the various loan options you’re pre-qualified to get the best deal possible when you need to borrow money
+You can also compare the various loan options you’re pre-qualified for to get the best deal possible when you need to borrow money.

 Other Savings Opportunities (Personal Finances, Savings Center)